mana/mana/tools/tmxcopy/readme.txt

+=== TMX Map Tools ===

+A set of tools for manipulating TMX map files.

+After using any of these tools, load the map in Tiled and save it again; until this is done the game may not be able to load the file (see Bugs for an explanation).

 === TMXCopy ===

 Tmxcopy is a little tool that allows to copy parts of one TMX map to another map.
 This will make it much easier to match the border areas of maps.
 The program is command line based.
 The usage is: